 The scent of it, the apples filled with nuts and cinnamon that reminded me of Christmas (which, by the way, I never spent at home in six years of working on cruise ships), everything was marvellous and made the start of my two months-long vacations stellar.

 The first glimpse of the cake was reason enough to forget sailing the oceans.
-After all, the cruise ships will always furrow the seas, and I will get a new contract until I decide it is time for a career change or settling on firm land.
+After all, the cruise ships will always furrow the seas, and I will get a new contract until I decide it is time to make a career change or settle on firm land.
 It was time I enjoyed my vacation!

 At least it is how it used to be, this still being a memoir an’ all.
 The moment of writing recalls times other than the doomed years of the pandemic, which managed to halt a prosperous cruising industry among all the bad things that came out of it!